letsRobot/letsrobot/documentation/google-cloud.md

 ```

 ## Using it with the Robot
-1. In letsrobot.conf, set your tts `type` to `google_cloud`.
+1. In controller.conf, set your tts `type` to `google_cloud`.
 2. Choose a voice from [this list](https://cloud.google.com/text-to-speech/docs/voices).
-    1. In letsrobot.conf, set your `google_cloud key_file` to the full path of your key file.
+    1. In controller.conf, set your `google_cloud key_file` to the full path of your key file.
-    2. In letsrobot.conf, set your `google_cloud language_code` to the language code of the voice you want to use.
+    2. In controller.conf, set your `google_cloud language_code` to the language code of the voice you want to use.
-    3. In letsrobot.conf, set your `google_cloud voice` to the voice name of the voice you want to use.
+    3. In controller.conf, set your `google_cloud voice` to the voice name of the voice you want to use.